GSA/digitalgov.gov/content/authors/bsteele/_index.md

 bio_url: ""

 # Agency Full Name [e.g. U.S. General Services Administration]
-agency_full_name: ""
+agency_full_name: "U.S. General Services Administration"

 # Agency Acronym [e.g., GSA]
-agency: ""
+agency: "GSA"

 # Tell us where you live and work [e.g. 'New York City' or 'Portland, OR']
-location: ""
+location: "Washington, DC"

 # Your GitHub username [e.g. 'jeremyzilar']
 # See [URL] Having a GitHub account will allow you to edit pages on DigitalGov.
 The image used in your GitHub account can also be used to populate your digital.gov profile photo.